esmf-org/install-esmf-action/advanced-example.md

 # Advanced Example

-In the following example you'll see how to integrate an ESMF installation into an existing cache.
-Prior to installing ESMF this example installs OpenMPI, HDF5, and NetCDF.
-Notice that the `Install ESMF` step installs ESMF into the same software stack directory and disables `cache`.
-Also, the `Install ESMF` step does not check `cache-hit`. `install-esmf-action` executes every time the `build-test` job executes.
+In the following example you'll see how to integrate an ESMF installation into an existing workflow.
+Prior to installing ESMF this example installs OpenMPI, HDF5, and NetCDF. `install-esmf-action` executes every time the `build-test` job executes.
 During execution it compares the installed ESMF revision to the ESMF develop branch and installs a newer version if needed.

+It is worthwhile to note that caches are immutable.
+If you decide to cache ESMF when selecting the `develop` version it is recommended to use internal caching.
+Note that each time there is an update to the ESMF `develop` branch a new cache is created for ESMF.
+This will consume your cache quota.

 [![Advanced Example](https://github.com/esmf-org/install-esmf-action/actions/workflows/adv-example-test.yml/badge.svg)](https://github.com/esmf-org/install-esmf-action/actions/workflows/adv-example-test.yml)